ngrx/platform/projects/ngrx.io/content/guide/store/actions.md

 <div class="alert is-important">

-**Note:** You can also write actions using classes, which was the previously defined way before action creators were introduced in NgRx.
-If you are looking for examples of action classes, visit the documentation for [versions 7.x and prior](https://v7.ngrx.io/guide/store/actions).
+**Note:** You can also write actions using class-based action creators, which was the previously defined way before action creators were introduced in NgRx.
+If you are looking for examples of class-based action creators, visit the documentation for [versions 7.x and prior](https://v7.ngrx.io/guide/store/actions).

 </div>